tayhalll12c/ConfigureAD/README.md

 <img src="https://i.imgur.com/qTqecAG.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Type in a password, and then click 'Next'.
+Then, keep clicking 'Next' until 'Installation' is reached.
+Allow the installation and restart of the DC-1 virtual machine.
 </p>
 <br />